mongodb/vault-plugin-secrets-mongodbatlas/README.md

 At the very least, we recommend running them in their own private account for whatever backend you're testing.

+To run the acceptance tests, you need exporting the following environment variables:

 To run the acceptance tests, after exporting the necessary environment variables, from the home directory run `go test`: